ajborla/regina-syntax-checker/README.md

 It is anticipated that such syntax checking could prove useful as part of Rexx script testing regimes.

 ## Installation
+No formal installation process is required.

+A single file, `regina-synchk`, needs to be copied from the current repository to a target directory on the execution path.
+This would usually be, `/usr/local/bin`, if system-wide access is required.

+The script has been tested using Regina versions 3.9.5 and 3.9.6, and tested on CentOS 7, Ubuntu 20.04 and 22.04, and on Windows using [Git for Windows](https://gitforwindows.org/).

 ## Usage